-Children will read ‘Shackleton’s journey’ to deepen their understanding and writing work will be based around this book.
-We will then delve into the life and adventures of Christopher Columbus and uncover how he found the unknown lands of America.
+Children will read ‘Street Child’ to deepen their understanding and writing work will be based around this book.
+This will link to our history topic of ‘The Victorians’.
+Children will be writing in role as a Victorian child and will be writing reports about what happened in this time era.
 In reading, children will continue to develop their fact retrieval, inference and word meaning skills to become confident and fluent readers.

 In maths, the children will be building upon their knowledge of the times tables and they will continuing with daily rehearsal of the written methods for addition, subtraction, multiplication and division.
-The children will be continuing with Power Maths as a scheme of work to provide children with opportunities for reasoning and problem solving.
+They will also be learning all about fractions and how to convert these into decimals and percentages.
+Children will be working hard to solve tricky problems and use reasoning skills to answer questions.
 We want to develop confident mathematicians who have fun and enjoy their learning in maths!

 Children will continue with the focus of an artist to drive their art work.
 We will be focussing on Henry Matisse and the style of expressionism which explores the use of unnatural colours within different forms of art.
 Children will also experiment with making mosaics using different materials including tiles.